tap-ir/tap-ir.github.io/README.md

 export TAPIR_APIKEY=newkey
 ```

-If you're connecting to a remote **TAPIR** server or if you change the default port (3583) of the server you also need to set the address of the server as an environment variable.
+If you're connecting to a remote **TAPIR** server, or if you changed the default port (3583) of the server, you also need to set the address of the server as an environment variable.

 ```bash
 export TAPIR_ADDRESS=127.0.0.1:3583